vic778/vic778/README.md

    I am writing this as a recommendation.
 I am Susan Falola, Founder of the JUUBIX.
-I had the pleasure of working with Victor in the company, he has shown good skills in teamwork, backend coding, task management, leadership, problem-solving, and communication.
+I had the pleasure of working with Victor in the company, he has shown good skills in :
+-  teamwork, backend
+-  coding,
+-  task management,
+-  leadership,
+problem-solving, and communication. <br>
 Victor works well in a team setting, and listens and contributes to all tasks.
 I would recommend him for a back-end ruby on rails role and peer-to-peer implementation.
 I truly can't wait to see what the future of this candidate looks like, but I am sure that he will exceed my expectations.
 If you need any further information please do not hesitate to contact me.